du5rte/typoRhythm/README.md

   line-height: 1.14286;
 }
 ```
-Pixel font size* - If no size is defined 16px (1em) will be the default size
+Size - If no size is defined '16' (1em) will be the default
+Margin - Can be increased in using $margin: (value) | $margin: 3
-Margin and Padding - Can be increased in using $margin: 3 ( margin-bottom = 3 x 24 ) and $padding 2 ( padding = 2 x 24 )
+Padding - Can be increased in using $margin: (value) | $padding: 2
-24px Base* - the base size can be change but it's recommended to use multiples of 24 for a semantic look (24, 48, 72...)
+24px Base* - It calculates around multiples of 24 for a semantic look (24, 48, 72...)

 ## Map Elements
 Set all your element default font sizes at once with Sass Maps